vskarleas/XAO-ROB3-S6/README.md

 ## XAO Course for ROB3-S6

-This repository contains materials for the XAO (CAO) course taught to ROB3 students at Polytech Sorbonne.
+This repository contains materials from the XAO (CAO) ROB3 program at Polytech Sorbonne.
+Material maybe subject to copyright from its respective creator or owner.

 **Ownership of Files:**